duythevo12/A-simple-shop/README.md

 # A-simple-shop
-An app for managing database of a shop written by python using tkinter.\n Just run file main.py
+An app for managing database of a shop written by python using tkinter.
+Just run file main.py